In some ways, reviewing Charles Schwab isn’t much different now than it would have been in the 1970s.

 - Free trades.
 Most of the typical “discount brokers” now offer free trades on stock, ETF and options.
 But Schwab, competitive on price for much of its history, was the first to get rid of commissions altogether.

 - Physical locations.
 Getting in-person help can seem quaint if you’re focused on online-only fintech companies.
-But Schwab operates 359 branches, so it’s likely there’s a location near you.
+But Schwab operates more than 350 branches, so it’s likely there’s a location near you.
 That’s a real differentiator.

 - ETFs.
 I’ll go into greater detail in a bit.
 But to put it simply, Schwab’s ETF offerings are strong.
 ETFs can be actively or passively managed just like mutual funds.
 They trade on the market and they don’t create extra tax burdens for individual investors in taxable accounts.